-(ii) Award final.
+- (ii) Award final.
 The award of the arbitrator will be final, subject to appeal as provided above.
 If a notice of appeal from the initial hearing is not received by the AAA within 30 days after the date of the initial award, then the initial award will be final.
 Once the award is final, it will be binding on and enforceable against all parties, except as modified, corrected, or vacated according to the applicable arbitration rules and procedures or to the extent not consistent with the FAA or applicable state law.
-Either party may present the final award to any court having jurisdiction over the dispute to enter that award as a judgment of the court.
-7.10 Step 4 - Repairs.
+Either party may present the final award to any court having jurisdiction over the dispute to enter that award as a judgment of the court. - 7.10 Step 4 Repairs.
 Unless designated otherwise in the award (and unless appealed), we will, within ten days after a final award, elect to either perform the correction awarded by the arbitrator or, at our option, pay you the reasonable cost of such correction.
-If we elect to perform a correction under an award, we will complete the correction within 60 days after a final award or as may be specified by the arbitrator.
+If we elect to perform a correction under an award. we will complete the correction within 60 days after a final award or as may be specified by the arbitrator.
 If the correction cannot be reasonably completed in that time, the arbitrator must grant reasonable additional time to make the correction.
 If you believe that the correction was not performed satisfactorily or in a timely manner, you may have these issues determined in a later arbitration.
 If the cost of the correction is not specified in the award and we elect to pay you the reasonable cost of the correction, you may have the amount of that payment reviewed in a later arbitration.

-SECTION 8: Attached Homes
+Section 8: Attached Homes

-8.1 Scope of Limited Warranty for Attached Homes

-For homes that are physically attached to other homes, this Limited Warranty includes coverage for both the portion of the home owned exclusively by you and the building common elements.
-Building common elements are those elements and property that are part of the building or structure in which the home is located, and (2) either owned in common by all of the owners in the building or owned, insured, or maintained by an owner's association.
+- 8.1 Scope of Warranty for attached homes For homes that are physically attached to other homes, this Warranty includes coverage for both the portion of the home owned exclusively by you and the building common elements.
+Building common elements are those elements and property that (1) are part of the building or structure in which the home is located, and (2) either owned in common by all of the owners in the building or owned, insured, or maintained by an owner's association.
 Building common elements may, but do not always, include items such as walls, foundations, and roofs.
-However, building common elements do not include items such as clubhouses, exterior walkways, streets, swimming pools, and recreational buildings.
+However, building common elements do not include items such as clubhouses, exterior walkways, streets, swimming pools, and recreational buildings. - 8.2 Warranty coverage period commencement date for building common elements Unless otherwise required by law, the Warranty coverage period commencement date for building common elements will begin on the date title to the first home in the building is transferred to the first homeowner in that building and end on the expiration date of the applicable Warranty coverage period.